P-Iris (Precise Iris)

-The latest camera in our portfolio that contains this level of control is the Spark series from JAI.
+On of the cameras in our portfolio that contains this level of control is the Spark series from JAI.

 The automatic level control technology (ALC), designed by JAI, is an advanced auto exposure function that’s targeted for outdoor vision applications where the changes in light call for a challenging combination of settings.
 This works very well in traffic and security applications.

 The ALC combines the gain and shutter control to achieve optimal exposure, whilst minimising noise and motion blur.

 Under dark conditions, the exposure time is fixed to a preselected value, selected by the user, to avoid unacceptable motion blur.
 Simultaneously, the gain is increased to achieve an acceptable exposure level whilst being limited by the maximum amount of noise that is acceptable.